 Tooth loss doesn’t have to ruin your appearance or ability to eat.
 A dental implant serves as a solid foundation (root) for the new replacement tooth (crown).
 Titanium dental implants, the dental prosthetic closest to nature, allow you to talk, chew, and smile with complete assurance.

 Dental implants are the best tooth replacement option for most people, but they’re not right for everyone.
-To learn whether you are a good candidate for dental implants, please call (803) 781-9090 or email Smile Columbia Dentistry today to schedule an appointment at our Columbia, South Carolina office.
+To learn whether you are a good dental implant candidate, please call

 Dental implants are a tooth replacement option that is structured like your natural tooth so it can look and function like your natural tooth.
 A dental implant is a titanium post that is placed in your jawbone, just like your natural tooth root.
 The post is then topped with an aesthetic dental crown made of an advanced dental ceramic.